p2ppsr/PeerServ/README.md

   - Database: `peerserv`
 - A web SQL database viewer (PHPMyAdmin) is on port **3003**

-To interact with this API, spin up a copy of the [PeerServ-Tokenator Demo UI](https://github.com/p2ppsr/peerserv-tokenator-demo) in parallel with this system.
+To interact with this API, spin up a copy of the [PeerPay Simple UI](https://github.com/p2ppsr/peerpay-simple-ui) demo in parallel with this system.

 ## Deploying